bradodd/SRTE-Lab/task4/task4.md

 Download Priority 1, Download Version 78
 No advertising protos.
 ```
 5. Verify the backup path in FIB.
-Notice the CEF contains the primary (Protected) and backup path (Backup) by using alias “k5“.
+Notice the CEF contains the primary (Protected) and backup path (Backup) by using "sh cef 100.0.0.4/32“.
 ```
 RP/0/0/CPUO:xrvr-1#sh cef 100.0.0.4/32
 Sat Apr 14 08:35:48.411 UTC